ekholme/brain/content/Middleware.md

 Some typical use cases for middleware include logging, authorization, and authentication, among others.

 Middlewares can be (and often are) chained together.
-So, a logging middleware could pass a request to an authentication middle, which could then pass the request to the actual handler function.
+So, a logging middleware could pass a request to an authentication middleware, which could then pass the request to the actual handler function.

 ## Pattern